theshi-1128/llm-defense/README.md

 # llm-defense
 This is a repository for fortifying the security of Large Language Models (LLMs) against jailbreak attacks.
-If you find this work useful in your own research, please feel free to leave a star⭐️.
+If you find this work useful in your own research, please feel free to leave a star⭐️!

 ![Jailbreak Attacks](https://img.shields.io/badge/Jailbreak-Attacks-yellow.svg?style=plastic)
 ![Large Language Models](https://img.shields.io/badge/LargeLanguage-Models-green.svg?style=plastic)